bSI-InfraRoom/IFC-infra-unit-test/Georeferencing-Alignment-12d-2/readme.md

 ### Intent

 The scenario is of typical alignments from a real project for a grade separated highway.
-The alignment RS1A has a 2D length of 33,876.059 Km and a non-zero start chainage of 111,146.9996.
+The alignment RS1A has a 2D length of 33,876.059 Km and a positive start chainage of 111,146.9996.
-The alignment RS2A has a 2D length of 33,869.361 Km and a non-zero start chainage of -53.
+The alignment RS2A has a 2D length of 33,869.361 Km and a NEGATIVE start chainage of -53.

 - the alignment RS1A includes:
      horizontal alignment: straights, IFC clothoids and arcs